Pronounciation: U-FOR-bee-a tir-u-CAL-li ROW-se-a

 Growth Habit: Slow to eventually 4 to 5 feet in height with somewhat lesser spread.
 Stems of cultivar 'Rosea' lack chlorophyll thus growth rate is much slowed.

-Foliage/Texture: Leaves produces on juvenile plants at the stem apecies and are ephemeral, stems of 'Rosea' are colored (orange and red), generally leafless.
+Foliage/Texture: Leaves produces on juvenile plants at the stem apecies and are ephemeral, new stems of 'Rosea' are colored (orange and red), generally leafless.
 The stems contain white latex that might be toxic and can cause dermal rashes and blistering, oral ingestion can cause nausea, vomiting, diarrhea; fine texture.

 Flowers & Fruits: Insignificant